Vision in toads: Feature detectors and the visual system

-First, the retina is connected to the optic tectum by at least three types of ganglion cells, each with an excitatory receptive field and a surrounding inhibitory receptive field, but they differ in the diameter of their central excitatory receptive fields.
-Diameters in Class II (R2) ganglion cells are approximately four degrees visual angle.
-Those in Class III (R3) cells are about eight degrees and Class IV (R4) ganglion cells range from twelve to fifteen degrees.
-As stimuli move across the toad's visual field, information is sent to the optic tectum in the toad's midbrain.
+In both common toads and frogs, the retina is connected to the optic tectum of the midbrain by at least three types of ganglion cells.
+The responses of a retinal ganglion cell can be recorded from its axon terminal in the superficial tectum using an electrolytically sharpened and lacquer-coated metal microelectrode.
+Each of the ganglion cells has an excitatory receptive field and a surrounding inhibitory receptive field, but they differ in the diameters of their central excitatory receptive fields, ERF, and the inhibitory receptive fields, IRF.
+The ERF-diameters in class II (R2) ganglion cells are approximately four degrees visual angle.
+Those in class III (R3) cells are about eight degrees, and ERFs of class IV (R4) ganglion cells range from twelve to fifteen degrees.
+As stimuli traverse the toad's visual field, information is sent to the optic tectum.
+The visual field of each eye is projected via the axons of the R cells in the optic nerve through an almost complete optic chiasm to the contralateral optic tectum.
+The field of vision is 'scanned,' and visual stimuli are pre-processed by the ganglion cell classes in terms of visual angular size, visual angular velocity, stimulus background contrast, and changes in diffuse illumination.
+The three classes respond to moving visual objects whose size correlates with the diameter of their ERF.
+The neurons of class R2 exhibit a peculiarity in that they not only discharge while a small object is moving, but also for a period of time after the object has suddenly stopped moving within the ERF.
+This inspires a comparison with the scenario of a fly after landing: it walks, stands still, and simply remains standing.

 The optic tectum exists as an ordered localization system, in the form of a topographical map.
 Each point on the map corresponds to a particular region of the toad's retina and thus its entire visual field.
-Likewise, when a spot on the tectum was electrically stimulated, the toad would turn toward a corresponding part of its visual field, providing further evidence of the direct spatial connections.
+Likewise, when a spot on the tectum was electrically stimulated, the toad would turn toward a corresponding part of its visual field, as if this part was stimulated by a prey object, hence providing further evidence of the direct spatial connections.

-Among Ewert's many experimental goals was the identification of feature detectors, neurons that respond selectively to specific features of a sensory stimulus.
-Results showed that there were no "worm-detectors" or "enemy-detectors" at the level of the retina.
-Instead, he found that the optic tectum and the thalamic-pretectal region (in the diencephalon) play significant roles in the analysis and interpretation of visual stimuli (summarized in Ewert 1974, 2004; Ewert and Schwippert 2006).
+Prey selective tectal T5.2 neurons.
+The upper part of the figure presents a comparison of the prey-catching activity of common toads (left) and the discharge frequencies of prey-selective T5.2 neurons (right) in response to square (S), worm-like (W), and anti-worm-like (A) moving test objects of varying edge length.
+Bottom: Responses subsequent to pretectal thalamic lesions.
+This adaptation is derived from Ewert and v.
+Wietersheim (1974).